 - What does privacy mean to that age group?

 These insights help you structure your product and design its interface.
 This is where we have helped our clients in building avant-garde platforms and resolved ‘The Chicken Or The Egg’ problem, which has literally killed social networks in the past.

 What’s ‘The Chicken Or The Egg’ problem, and how did we solve it?

 Imagine you enter a restaurant, and after a while, you realize that you are the only one ordering the food and rest of the chairs are empty.
 You start doubting the authenticity of the restaurant, and you start regretting your decision.
 Isn’t it?

 A social network can put users in the same dilemma.
 Just think about a user who logs into a social network, only to find that there are not enough active users to socialize with.

-Remember Will Smith in the movie ‘I Am Legend’, roaming all alone in the city of New York?
+Remember Will Smith in ‘I Am Legend’, roaming all alone in the city of New York?
 The user will feel just like that, and it certainly won’t be a remarkable experience.
 This can kill even a state-of-the-art social network.